printers-for-people/catboat/docs/Config_Reference.md

 ### [tmc5160]

-Configure a TMC5160 stepper motor driver via SPI bus.
+Configure a TMC5160 or TMC2160 stepper motor driver via SPI bus.
 To use this feature, define a config section with a "tmc5160" prefix followed by the name of the corresponding stepper config section (for example, "[tmc5160 stepper_x]").

 ```
 [tmc5160 stepper_x]
 cs_pin:
-#   The pin corresponding to the TMC5160 chip select line.
-This pin
+#   The pin corresponding to the TMC5160 or TMC2160 chip select line.
-#   will be set to low at the start of SPI messages and raised to high
+#   This pin will be set to low at the start of SPI messages and raised
-#   after the message completes.
+#   to high after the message completes.
 This parameter must be provided.
 #spi_speed:
 #spi_bus:
 #spi_software_sclk_pin: